 After a lifetime of clear vision, one day it can seem as if your vision is failing, and even a new eyeglass prescription can’t help.
 You might have cataracts, but don’t panic!
 There’s still hope.
-You can see life clearly again without cataracts with the help of our expert eye doctors at our Alabama Vision Center locations in and around Birmingham, Alabama.
+You can see life clearly again without cataracts with the help of our expert eye doctors at our Alabama Vision Center locations in and around Birmingham, Alabama and surrounding areas.
 We offer cataract surgery treatment using state-of-the-art technology and techniques to reclaim your vision.

 Escape the fear and frustration of cataracts and book an appointment today!